malhuda/telegram-drive-bot/README.md

 ### Bot commands

-* `/mirror <url>`: Download from the given URL and upload it to Google Drive. <url> can be HTTP(S), a BitTorrent magnet, or a HTTP(S) url to a BitTorrent .torrent file.
+* `/mirror <url>` : Download from the given URL and upload it to Google Drive. <url> can be HTTP(S), a BitTorrent magnet, or a HTTP(S) url to a BitTorrent .torrent file.
 A status message will be shown and updated while downloading.
-* `/mirrorTar <url>`: Same as `/mirror`, but archive multiple files into a tar before uploading it.
+* `/mirrorTar <url>` : Same as `/mirror`, but archive multiple files into a tar before uploading it.
-* `/mirrorStatus`: Send a status message about the current download.
+* `/mirrorStatus` : Send a status message about the current download.
-* `/cancelMirror`: Cancel the current mirroring task.
+* `/stopMirror` : Cancel the current mirroring task.
 Only the person who started the task, SUDO_USERS, and chat admins can use this command.
-* `/list <filename>` : Send links to downloads with the `filename` substring in the name.
+* `/search <filename>` : Send links to downloads with the `filename` substring in the name.
 In case of too many downloads, only show the most recent few.
+* `/source` : Sends the source code of the bot
+* `/ping` : Tests the connection with Telegram's API

 ### Pre-installation